Clergy Abuse and the Healing Process

 I can relate to a number of good men and women in the church who choose to live the Gospel by not preaching it.
 We don’t always agree on methods or means but we share the same goals and understand that crisis is truly an opportunity for growth.
 More importantly, my friendships with various priests, brothers, nuns and bishops are only possible because everyone accepts each other’s imperfections and limitations.
 The real danger occurs when personal feelings and ambitions clash with moral imperatives.
 If you keep dropping the ball there’s a good chance you’re not using both hands.

 I admit that some in the clergy, specifically those who hold positions of power, have managed to fool me over the years.
 A few, from the very beginning, never took me or my work seriously and only pretended to do so for the benefit of others.
 That’s been a hard truth for me to face.
 But practicing forgiveness and pursuing justice are not mutually exclusive.
+Compassion is a subversive act.
+Everyone deserves consideration, particularly those who've hurt us.

 A Much Harsher Example

+Doing this work, I’ve had to learn some tough lessons the hard way.
+I've also come to understand that there is not much you can do with those who choose to do nothing.
 Oddly enough, O’Malley is a Franciscan.
 One might expect more understanding from a follower of St. Francis, particularly now that a pope has chosen to emulate this saint in name and spirit.
 But the cardinal seems to have come down with a peculiar condition that lately affects Franciscans who come to power.
 This is especially true of the friars who now control the Franciscan Province of St. Barbara.

 It wasn't always this way.

 For six productive years, from 2003 to 2009, this small religious order founded by a man who lived a life of charity, successfully tackled and accomplished some gargantuan tasks.
 The leadership team at that time was headed by provincial Melvin Jurisich.
-Under the guidance of therapist Angelica Jochim, the province’s ombudsperson for their Independent Response Team (IRT) and later for their Office of Pastoral Outreach, and with the assistance of psychologist Radhule Weininger who was a member of the IRT until 2006, the Franciscans partnered with SafeNet and took progressive steps to engage friars, survivors and communities in a long process of understanding and healing.
+Under the guidance of therapist Angelica Jochim, the province’s ombudsperson for their Independent Response Team (IRT) and later for their , Office of Pastoral Outreach and with the assistance of psychologist Radhule Weininger who was a member of the IRT until 2006, the Franciscans partnered with SafeNet and took progressive steps to engage friars, survivors and communities in a long process of understanding and healing.

 What was even more encouraging was how the rank and file Franciscans demonstrated a willingness to dress the wounds they had caused.
 There were still small pockets of denial and resistance within the order, but a greater sense of gratitude prevailed with a welcome acceptance of SafeNet’s work throughout the province.